irynabolyukh/DocNBot/README.md

-# DocNBot
+# SimpleBot
-* This bot was created to chat about people's health conditions, give them recommendations and cheer up.
+* This bot was created to chat.

 ### Requirements:
 * JDK 1.8